AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 ---
-keywords: Experience Platform;Tutorial;Feature Pipeline;Data Science Workspace;popular topics
+keywords: Experience Platform;Tutorial;feature pipeline;Data Science Workspace;popular topics
-solution: Experience Platform
+solution: Adobe Experience Platform Data Science Workspace
-title: Create a Feature Pipeline
+title: Create a feature pipeline
 topic: Tutorial
 ---

 # Create a feature pipeline

-Adobe Experience Platform allows you to build and create custom Feature Pipelines to perform feature engineering at scale through the Sensei Machine Learning Framework Runtime (hereinafter referred to as "Runtime").
+Adobe Experience Platform allows you to build and create custom feature pipelines to perform feature engineering at scale through the Sensei Machine Learning Framework Runtime (hereinafter referred to as "Runtime").

-This document describes the various classes found in a Feature Pipeline, and provides a step-by-step tutorial for creating a custom Feature Pipeline using the [Model Authoring SDK](./sdk.md) in PySpark.
+This document describes the various classes found in a feature pipeline, and provides a step-by-step tutorial for creating a custom feature pipeline using the [Model Authoring SDK](./sdk.md) in PySpark.

 The following workflow takes place when a feature pipeline is run:

 1. The recipe loads the dataset to a pipeline.
-2. Feature transformation is done on the dataset and written back to the [!DNL Platform].
+2. Feature transformation is done on the dataset and written back to Adobe Experience Platform.
 3. The transformed data is loaded for training.
 4. The feature pipeline defines the stages with the Gradient Boosting Regressor as the chosen model.
 5. The pipeline is used to fit the training data and the trained model is created.
 6. The model is transformed with the scoring dataset.
-7. Interesting columns of the output are then selected and saved back to the platform with the associated data.
+7. Interesting columns of the output are then selected and saved back to [!DNL Experience Platform] with the associated data.

 ## Getting started

-To run a recipe in any ORG, the following is required:
+To run a recipe in any organization, the following is required:
 -  Schema of the dataset.
 -  The input dataset.
 -  Transformed schema and empty dataset with transformed schema.